ThreeSixtyGiving/standard/documentation/guidance/before-starting.md

 Guidance for publishers sets out the three key stages in the 360Giving publishing process, and highlights the options available and factors that will inform the choices you make.

 These stages apply to all types of funder.
 However, the approach you take, the support you need, and how long the process will take can all vary, depending on a few factors:
+- Whether you give grants to organisations, individuals or to both organisations and individuals
 - The information you collect about your grantmaking
 - The systems you use to manage the data
 - How much data you want to publish